-Free user experience testing tools too good to ignoreMake your website a pleasure for visitors to use
+Free user experience testing tools to delight your customers

 The cost and time involved in User Testing is often a perceived barrier to small businesses.
 However, there is a plethora of free, or paid tools with free price plans, out there to test and improve your website.

 UsabilityHub is a great tool for running quick and simple usability tests.